dave-cross/teaching-shell-text-manipulation/README.md

-# Learning to navigate in the command line
+# Learning to get and modify text with the command line

 This project is to help learners get comfortable with working with text in the command line.